sendgrid/sendgrid-go/tutorials/SLACK_EVENTS.md

 	from := mail.NewEmail("From Slack Channel", "<a_from_address>")
 	mailBody := "<p>Hi there!\nHere are the five most recent starred items on Slack:<p></br>"

-	withStarred := populateStarred(mailBody)
+	// using our helper functions to make Slack API calls withStarred := populateStarred(mailBody)
 	content := mail.NewContent("text/html", withStarred)
 	to := mail.NewEmail("", eventParsed[1])